 Part of that increased performance was no doubt due to esprit de corps generated in part by the social activities, which included various Smoke Nights and Picture Nights.

 On 26 September, at St Patrick’s Hall in Bourke Street, players gathered for the final time that season, and enjoyed varied and high-class musical items.

 Vice-president Herman Schrader was lauded for his efforts on behalf of the club and hailed as the team’s most enthusiastic supporter with his “stentorian tones urging them on when often in a bad position.”

 Little that was recorded of season 1925 seems to have survived the passage of time.
 W Cotter captained the XVIII and G Crosbie took over the presidency from Mick Mornane.
-Alan Keane, the club’s foundation captain-coach apparently put away the clipboard.
+Allan Keane, the club’s foundation captain-coach apparently put away the clipboard.
 The identity of the best and fairest is unknown.